 Part 1.
-How to Play Tidal on HomePod from iTunes Music Library
+How to Play Tidal on HomePod via iTunes Match

-These steps will guide you to use AudFree Tidal Music Converter to convert and download music to iTunes for playback on Apple HomePod.
+These steps will guide you to use AudFree Tidal Music Converter to convert and download music locally.
+Then you can sync the converted Tidal songs to iTunes for playback on Apple HomePod.

 - Step 1Add Tidal music to AudFree Tidal converter

-- To add Tidal music that you'd like to play on HomePod to the AudFree Tidal Music Converter, please launch this Tidal music converter and then you will see Tidal app is opening at the same time.
-Just discover the Tidal music, copy the Tidal track link by clicking "..." icon > "Share" > "Copy Tidal Track", and then paste it to the search box of AudFree.
+- Please launch AudFree Tidal Music Converter and then you will see the Tidal app opening at the same time.
+Just discover the Tidal music, copy the Tidal track link by clicking the "..." icon > "Share" > "Copy Tidal Track", and then paste it into the search box of AudFree.
 Touch the "+" button to load Tidal music automatically.

 - Step 2Customize Tidal output settings for HomePod

 - HomePod can support a wide variety of audio formats, including AAC, MP3 VBR, WAV, FLAC, MP3, AIFF, FLAC, Apple Lossless, protected AAC (from iTunes Store) and HE-AAC (V1).
-So you can open the setting window by choosing "Preferences" > "Convert" option and then you can customize audio format as one of the HomePod compatible audio formats.
+So you can click on the top-right menu bar and choose the "Preferences" > "Convert" option, and then you can customize the audio format as one of the HomePod compatible audio formats.

 - Step 3Download Tidal music for playing on HomePod

-- Now, hit on the "Convert" button at the bottom of the main interface and then this software will start to download Tidal music offline and convert Tidal music to HomePod compatible audio files for a while.
+- Now, hit on the "Convert" button at the bottom of the main interface and then this software will start to convert Tidal music to HomePod compatible audio files.
 In general, it works at 5X faster speed to get local Tidal audio tracks.
-After conversion, you can find all Tidal tracks on destination folder by clicking a "file" icon or "history" > "search" icon.
+After conversion, you can find all Tidal tracks in the destination folder by clicking the "history" icon.

 - Step 4Upload Tidal music to iCloud Music Library

 Step 2.
-Please click the "Edit" > "Preferences" from the menu bar of iTunes;
+Please click "Edit" > "Preferences" from the menu bar of iTunes.

 Step 3.
-Turn "Sync Library" on under the "General" option and click the "OK" to confirm it;
+Turn "Sync Library" on under the "General" option and click "OK" to confirm it.

 Note: Please subscribe to iTunes Match, if not, you won't see the "Sync Library" tab.

 Part 2.
-How to Play Tidal on HomePod with AirPlay
+How to Get Tidal HomePod to Work via AirPlay

-AirPlay is a proprietary protocol suite created by Apple, which lets users share and stream audios, videos, photos, etc. from Apple devices to smart speakers, Apple TV, smart TVs and more for better playback.
-Once you have activated the AirPlay feature, it's able to send music playing on the iPhone or iPad - whether that's is Tidal, Spotify, or another service to the HomePod AirPlay speaker.
+AirPlay is a proprietary protocol suite created by Apple.
+It lets users stream audios, videos, photos, etc. from Apple devices to smart speakers, Apple TV, and more.
+Once you have activated the AirPlay feature, it's able to send music playing on the iPhone or iPad to HomePod - whether that's Tidal, Spotify, or another service.

 Step 4.
 Now, start to play Tidal songs.
-Tidal music playing on the iOS device will be streamed to the HomePod.
-Just listen to your Tidal music over the smart HomePod speaker with ease.
+Tidal music playing on the iOS device will be streamed to HomePod.

 Step 3.
-On "Output" panel, select the HomePod that you get ready to play Tidal music;
+Select the "HomePod" that you get ready to play Tidal music.

 Step 4.
-Then, check "Show volume in menu bar" option on the bottom so that you can choose HomePod from the audio control on the menu bar next time;
+Then, check the "Show volume in menu bar" option on the bottom so that you can choose HomePod from the audio control on the menu bar next time.

 Part 3.
 Frequently Asked Questions about HomePod